Four-manifolds, geometries and knots: -groups

-In particular, $H_\gamma$ is virtually a semidirect product $\widehat{H}\rtimes{Z}$, and so it is $FP_2$ and $c.d.H_\gamma=2$.
+In particular, $H_\gamma$ is virtually a semidirect product $\widehat{H}\rtimes\mathbb{Z}$, and so it is $FP_2$ and $c.d.H_\gamma=2$.
 Hence $H_\gamma$ is a $PD_2$-group, by the earlier argument.
 But $PD_2$-groups do not have normal subgroups such as $\widehat{H}$.
-Therefore if $H$ is free it is infinite cyclic: $H\cong Z$.
+Therefore if $H$ is free it is infinite cyclic: $H\cong\mathbb{Z}$.
 Since $\sqrt{H_\alpha}$ is characteristic in $H_\alpha$ it is normal in $H_{\alpha+1}$, for each $\alpha<\beth$.
 Transfinite induction now shows that $H\leq\sqrt G$.
-Therefore either $\sqrt G\cong Z$, so $H\cong Z$ and is normal in $G$, or $G$ is virtually poly-$Z$, by Theorem 2.14. \end{proof}
+Therefore either $\sqrt G\cong\mathbb{Z}$, so $H\cong\mathbb{Z}$ and is normal in $G$, or $G$ is virtually poly-$Z$, by Theorem 2.14. \end{proof}

 If $H$ is a $PD_2$-group $N_G(H)$ is the fundamental group of a 3-manifold which is double covered by the mapping torus of a surface homeomorphism.
-There are however $\mathbb{N}il^3$-manifolds with no normal $PD_2$-subgroup (although they always have subnormal copies of $Z^2$).
+There are however $\mathbb{N}il^3$-manifolds whose groups have no normal $PD_2$-subgroup (although they always have subnormal copies of $\mathbb{Z}^2$).